-As a member of the PwC Network, PwC South Africa has access to a number of systems and tools which support PwC member firms and their personnel in executing and complying with our independence policies and procedures.
+As a member of the PwC network, PwC South Africa has access to a number of systems and tools which support PwC firms and their personnel in executing and complying with their independence policies and procedures.
 These include:

 - The Central Entity Service (CES), which contains information about corporate entities including all PwC audit clients and their related entities (including all public interest audit clients and SEC restricted entities) as well as their related securities.
-CES assists in determining the independence restriction status of clients of the member firm and those of other PwC member firms before entering into a new non-audit service or business relationship.
-This system also feeds Independence Checkpoint and Authorisation for Services; - Independence Checkpoint which facilitates the preclearance of publicly traded securities by all partners and practice managers before acquisition and is used to record their subsequent purchases and disposals.
-Where a PwC member firm wins a new audit client, this system automatically informs those holding securities in that client of the requirement to sell the security where required; - Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service; and - Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g. those set by regulation or professional requirements) where the breach has cross-border implications (e.g. where a breach occurs in one territory which affects an audit relationship in another territory).
-All breaches reported are evaluated and addressed in line with the Code. - Joint Business Relationship (JBR) application, which is a database that records all approved joint business relationships entered into by PwC South Africa.
-These relationships are reviewed on a six monthly basis to ensure their ongoing permissibility.
+CES assists in determining the independence restriction status of clients of the PwC firm and those of other PwC firms before entering into a new non-audit service or business relationship.
+This system also feeds Independence Checkpoint and the Authorisation for Services system; - 'Independence Checkpoint' which facilitates the pre-clearance of publicly traded securities by all partners and practice managers before acquisition and is used to record their subsequent purchases and disposals.
+Where a PwC firm wins a new audit client or there is a change in the restriction status of a security, this system automatically informs those holding relevant securities of the requirement to sell the security where required; - Authorisation for Services (AFS) which is a global system that facilitates communication between a non-audit services engagement leader and the audit engagement leader, regarding a proposed non-audit service, documenting the analysis of any potential independence threats created by the service and proposed safeguards, where deemed necessary, and acts as a record of the audit partner's conclusion on the permissibility of the service: - Joint Business Relationships (JBR) which is a global system used to clear joint (close) business relationships from an independence perspective.
+JBR is used to facilitate PwC firms' compliance with JBR requirements for new and existing joint business relationships.
+It assists independence specialists in gathering information to assess, from an independence perspective, the permissibility of proposed joint business relationships and in monitoring the continued permissibility of previously approved existing joint business relationships; and

+Global Breaches Reporting System which is designed to be used to report any breaches of external auditor independence regulations (e.g., those set by regulation or professional requirements) where the breach has cross-border implications (e.g., where a breach occurs in one territory which affects an audit relationship in another territory).
+All breaches reported are evaluated and addressed in line with the Code.